 "Based on the tremendous cost and cost overruns of the Lockheed Martin F-35, I have asked Boeing to price-out a comparable F-18 Super Hornet!," Trump tweets.

-Lockheed Martin's stock dipped about 2% in aftermarket trading.
+WHAT FOLLOWED: Lockheed Martin's stock dipped about 2%

 For Lockheed, the F-35 is its industrial future.
 Trump's tweet has threatened to upend Lockheed's plans just as his tweets aimed at China has rattled Boeing, which is counting on selling jets to Chinese airlines.